lsandini/cgmsim-www/docs/admin/push_alerts.md

 # Push Alerts

+Push alerts require the use of our CGMSIM mobile app, **they are not operative in the standalone mobile profile !**
 ## Apple iOS and watchOS

-Push alerts require the use of our CGMSIM mobile app, **they are not operative in the standalone mobile profile !**

 The CGMSIM mobile app for iOS requires Testflight to be installed on your iPhone.
 Get it from the AppStore.
-Testflight is Apple's official app allowing the distribution of iOS applications for testing purposes.
+Testflight is Apple's official app for distributing iOS applications for testing purposes.

 <img src="/img/testflight1.jpg" alt="Random Create" width="400"/>

 [Request an invitation from one of the developers here !](../contact/contact.md)

 When requesting an invitation, indicate the email address used as your Apple ID.
-Once your request is accepted, cgmsim-app will be visibile in Testflight and valid for 90 days.
-A new version will be deployed every 90 days and you'll be prompted update your current version of cgmsim-app.
+Once your request is accepted, cgmsim-app will be visible in Testflight and valid for 90 days.
+A new version will be deployed every 90 days and you'll be prompted update your app.

 <img src="/img/testflight2.jpg" alt="Random Create" width="400"/>